 “Yes I have and I still get banned after being reported by men who don’t think trans people should be on there,” Tahlia wrote in response to him.

 “They do this to show how inclusive they are, but at the same time, trans women are getting banned,” Tahlia said.

 Jelena Vermilion, a 24-year-old trans woman who lives in Ontario, echoed Tahlia’s experience with Tinder.
 Currently, Vermilion is unable to access her account.
 Vermilion has reached out to Tinder about her account issue and has yet to hear back or have her account reinstated.

 “It’s more damning in a way because it put a target on us,” Vermilion said about the option to show a trans qualifier on your profile, which she had been doing for the past couple of months.

 Vermilion, like Tahlia, also has friends who identify as trans and have had similar issues with the app.

-Vermilion had reactivated her account after her and her boyfriend broke up.
+Vermilion reactivated her account after her and her boyfriend broke up.

-“As a trans person, it’s already difficult to explore dating—especially with this political climate,” Vermilion told VICE.
+“As a trans person, it’s already difficult to explore dating—especially with this political climate,” Vermilion said.
 “It feels very discouraging… I already have little hope when it comes to dating, so it’s like, OK, there’s one less option.”

 When VICE reached out to Tinder for comment about this story—and specifically asked about its account suspension and banning processes—a spokesperson for the company issued the following emailed statement: